PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 > [!info]
 > The call to the `resolve` method is necessary because Frugal will compile your project, output it in another place and run it from there.
 It means that relative paths might not be preserved.
 The `resolve` method will resolve paths relative to the root of your project.

-For the `generate` method, given the slug, we find the corresponding entry in the `posts.json` file and get its `"content"`. :
+For the `generate` method, given the slug, we find the corresponding entry in the `posts.json` file and get its `"content"`.:

 ```ts filename=pages/posts.ts lines=[2-3,12-24]
 import {